Staff and student engagement

 Consultation

-Gathering the views and input of students is a key part of our consultation process for new pieces of work and policies.
+Gathering the views and input of staff and students is a key part of our consultation process for new pieces of work and policies.

 Sustainability strategy